 avāpya bhūmāvasapatnamṛddhaṁ-

 Arjuna expresses the urgency to find the solution to his extreme grief, burning his senses.
 The sorrow that he felt was not because he wanted any material gains, as he indicates in this verse.
-Since that is beyond his intellectual capacity, with all humility, he surrenders to Sri Krishna, who patiently and compassionately deals with the root cause of the problem.
-Sri Krishna shares the knowledge to dispel Arjuna’s delusion in the upcoming discourses quite elaborately.
+That is beyond his intellectual capacity.
+Humbly, he surrenders to Shri Krishna.
+Shri Krishna patiently and compassionately deals with the root cause of the problem.
+He shares the knowledge to dispel Arjuna’s delusion in the upcoming discourses quite elaborately.

 Chapter 2, Verses 9 and 10